 This statement covers all types of personal data that RFG holds.
 This may be data that we hold in our capacity as a 'controller', which may include:

 This data may also be that which we hold in our capacity as a 'processor', which may include:

 partners of clients who are involved with our clients’ compliance programmes and their employees.

-NOTE: A ‘controller’ is an organisation that determines the purposes for which personal data is to be processed.
+NOTE: A ‘controller’ is an organisation which determines the purposes for which personal data is to be processed.
 This is contrasted with ‘processors’, which process personal data on behalf of ‘controllers’, and only in accordance with the controller’s instructions.

 As a global company, RFG collects personal data from many geographical regions and sources.
 Our policy is to comply with all legislation, using an overarching set of principles to guide us, which we set out in further detail below.